B3hnamR/FunPay_Auto_Boost_Offers/README.md

 ## 🙏 Acknowledgments

 - **Selenium WebDriver team** - For the excellent automation framework
-- **Firefox and GeckoDriver developers** - For reliable browser automation
+- **Google Chrome and ChromeDriver developers** - For reliable browser automation
 - **Python community** - For amazing libraries and tools
 - **Contributors and testers** - For feedback and improvements
 - **Open source community** - For inspiration and best practices